 Q: Who can I talk to if I have more questions?

-A: you can email firstname.lastname@example.org or email@example.com and/or come to the informational meeting on October 1st, from 3-4 in Brown 320.
+A: You can email firstname.lastname@example.org or email@example.com and/or come to the informational meeting on September 23rd from 2:30 to 3:30 in Brown 320.